zevenet/kube-nftlb/performance-tests/template/README.md

         app: kube-test
 ```

 Replace `kube-test` with the actual name.
-Also, the filename must be same the name.

 ### **testdata/deployments/resource-test.yaml**

-Deployment file.
+Deployment.
 The following block must be defined and added to the file:

 ```yaml
 metadata: